 whole bearing of the sentence.
-One version says, &#8220;The dispensation is *corrupted and ruined.&#8221;* The other says, &#8220;*Therefore* God suppressed the dispensation which had failed.&#8221; You knew perfectly well what you were about, because you introduced the rejection of the dispensation as an accomplished act, as being a *necessary consequence* of my principle, and you add &#8220;*God rejects it*&#8221; in general terms, and &#8220;God has definitively abolished it,&#8221; in order to open the way for the consequence, which, without openly saying so, you wish to deduce from it.
+One version says, "The dispensation is *corrupted and ruined*."
+The other says, "*Therefore* God suppressed the dispensation which had failed."
+You knew perfectly well what you were about, because you introduced the rejection of the dispensation as an accomplished act, as being a *necessary consequence* of my principle, and you add "*God rejects it*," in general terms, and "God has definitively abolished it," in order to open the way for the consequence, which, without openly saying so, you wish to deduce from it.

 But I still admit too much as to integrity.
-The sentence beginning &#8220;From this principle it follows&#8221; is one of those which you, sir, have transcribed from the tract called &#8220;Plymouthism,&#8221; etc. Here it is, just as it stands in your first pamphlet: &#8220;The Church having apostatized, or, according to the new form of the proposition, the Church having allowed Satan to take possession of the institutions which God had given it, Christians ought henceforward to abandon them to him.&#8221;&#8212;*Plymouthism,* p.
-7. Do you, I repeat it, sir, call that transcribing passages?
+The sentence beginning "From this principle it follows" is one of those which you, sir, have transcribed from the tract called "Plymouthism," etc. Here it is, just as it stands in your first pamphlet: "The Church having apostatized, or, according to the new form of the proposition, the Church having allowed Satan to take possession of the institutions which God had given it, Christians ought henceforward to abandon them to him." -- *Plymouthism*, page 7.
+Do you, I repeat it, sir, call that transcribing passages?

-I am a poor sinner, and have no other hope but the grace of my God; but I desire, in controversy, to have to do with straightforward persons, and you will pardon me if I cease&#8212;it grieves me to say it&#8212;having any more controversy with you.
-I must repeat what I said before perceiving this,| that I do not impute to yourself all that I find in your pamphlet; but it is
+I am a poor sinner, and have no other hope but the grace of my God; but I desire, in controversy, to have to do with straightforward persons, and you will pardon me if I cease -- it grieves me to say it -- having any more controversy with you.
+I must repeat what I said before perceiving this¦, that I do not impute to yourself all that I find in your pamphlet; but it is

-| It must be observed, that the passages which I reproduce in the text as having been altered are not placed in inverted commas.
-The author says, &#8220;It is necessary to transcribe here the passages from &#8216;Plymouthism,&#8217; in which Mr. Darby&#8217;s system is formally expressed.&#8221; He immediately, in effect, gives the passages from &#8220;Plymouthism,&#8221; in which he had presented, in his way, Mr. Darby&#8217;s system, introducing most important alterations in it in order to facilitate his arguments.
+¦ It must be observed, that the passages which I reproduce in the text as having been altered are not placed in inverted commas.
+The author says, "It is necessary to transcribe here the passages from 'Plymouthism,' in which Mr. Darby's system is formally expressed."
+He immediately, in effect, gives the passages from "Plymouthism," in which he had presented, in his way, Mr. Darby's system, introducing most important alterations in it in order to facilitate his arguments.
 But he avoids the use of inverted commas.
 And why so?
-He was conscious of these important alterations: he did not wish to present these passages to the reader&#8217;s eye as being quotations.
-He did not wish, by the use of inverted commas, to draw the reader&#8217;s attention to them as if such were their character.
-But, in fact, they are passages in which he pretends to give the former expression of Mr. Darby&#8217;s system, and he expressly says, &#8220;It is necessary to transcribe here.&#8221; I leave to my reader the task of appreciating all this.
+He was conscious of these important alterations: he did not wish to present these passages to the reader's eye as being quotations.
+He did not wish, by the use of inverted commas, to draw the reader's attention to them as if such were their character.
+But, in fact, they are passages in which he pretends to give the former expression of Mr. Darby's system, and he expressly says, "It is necessary to transcribe here."
+I leave to my reader the task of appreciating all this.
 It was needful for me to notice this absence of inverted commas, because it might have been said he does not pretend that it is a quotation.
-But, in that case, what does &#8220;transcribe here &#8220;mean?
+But, in that case, what does "transcribe here" mean?
 I feel assured my reader will sympathize with me in the pain which I feel at being forced to have to do with such a way of acting.

 {320}